LivePersonInc/developer-center/pages/Documents/Reporting/AgentActivityAPI/overview.md

 ---

 {: .notice}
+This API is currently in an early adoption phase.
+To participate in this program, please reach to your LivePerson representative.
 This API is intended for reporting and information purposes, not for real-time decisions, such as routing.

 ### Introduction